uvarc/rc-learning/content/courses/fortran_introduction/subprogram_args.md

 ## Passing a Subprogram Name

 The name of a subprogram can be passed to another subprogram.
+**Example**
-Example: a numerical-integration subroutine needs the function to be integrated.
+a numerical-integration subroutine needs the function to be integrated.
 ```
 subroutine trap(f,a,b)
 ```